DataDog/documentation/content/en/cloud_cost_management/saas_costs.md

 4. Under the **Resources** section, click the toggle for each account to enable `OpenAI Billing Usage Data Collection`.
 5. Click **Save**.

+Your OpenAI cost data for the past 15 months can be accessed in Cloud Cost Management after 24 hours.
+To access the available data collected by each SaaS Cost Integration, see the [Data Collected section](#data-collected).

 {{< img src="cloud_cost/saas_costs/openai_setup.png" alt="Integrate with OpenAI to collect cost data." style="width:100%" >}}

-Your OpenAI cost data for the past 15 months can be accessed in Cloud Cost Management after 24 hours.

 [101]: https://platform.openai.com/docs/quickstart/account-setup
 [102]: https://app.datadoghq.com/integrations/openai